Barry Morse: Later stage work

-Morse performed on Broadway in Hide and Seek, Salad Days, and the lead of Frederick Rolfe in Hadrian the Seventh, which he also played in Australia, co-starring with Frank Thring.
-He directed the Broadway debut of Staircase starring Eli Wallach and Milo O'Shea, seen at the time as a groundbreaking depiction of gay male life.
-He also starred in the U.S. national tour of Harold Pinter's The Caretaker as Davies.
+Morse performed on Broadway in Hide and Seek, Salad Days, and the lead of Frederick Rolfe in Hadrian the Seventh, which he also played in Australia, co-featuring with Frank Thring.
+He directed the Broadway debut of Staircase featuring Eli Wallach and Milo O'Shea, a depiction of gay male life.
+He also featured in the U.S. national tour of Harold Pinter's The Caretaker as Davies.

 He first presented a version of his one-man show Merely Players in 1959, which explored the experiences of actors through history, with the definitive version of the show debuting in 1984 for a Canadian national tour.

 Morse served as artistic director of the Shaw Festival of Canada for the 1966 season and as an adjunct professor at Yale Drama School in 1968.

-In 1995, he premiered the Elizabeth Sharland play The Private Life of George Bernard Shaw in Toronto, also starring Shirley Knight.
+In 1995, he premiered the Elizabeth Sharland play The Private Life of George Bernard Shaw in Toronto, also featuring Shirley Knight.
 The play featured Morse in the role of Shaw, with 10 actresses portraying the various women in Shaw's life.
 Morse later performed the play in 1997 at the British Theatre Museum in London.

-With his son Hayward Morse, he starred in the 2004 North American debut of Bernard and Bosie: A Most Unlikely Friendship by Anthony Wynn, performed at the University of Florida, Sarasota.
-This two-act stage drama is based on the correspondence between playwright George Bernard Shaw, played by Morse, and Lord Alfred 'Bosie' Douglas (Oscar Wilde's boyfriend), played by Hayward.
+With his son Hayward Morse, he featured in the 2004 North American debut of Bernard and Bosie: A Most Unlikely Friendship by Anthony Wynn, performed at the University of Florida, Sarasota.
+This two-act stage drama is based on the correspondence between playwright George Bernard Shaw, played by Morse, and Lord Alfred 'Bosie' Douglas (Oscar Wilde's intimate friend), played by Hayward.

-The following year, Morse appeared in the world premiere performance of the science-fiction play Contact by Doug Grissom, co-starring Ryan Case and presented in Tampa, Florida.

 Television

 Guest roles

-Morse guest-starred in more than a thousand drama, comedy, and talk-show presentations in the U.S., Canada, and Britain.
+Morse guest-featured in more than a thousand drama, comedy, and talk-show presentations in the U.S., Canada, and Britain.
 Early American appearances include the U.S. Steel Hour, Encounter, and Playhouse 90.
-He also guest-starred on such TV series as Naked City, The Untouchables, The Twilight Zone, Wagon Train, The Defenders, The Invaders, The Starlost, and The Saint, episode: The Reluctant Revolution (season 5, episode 4).
-In The Outer Limits episode "Controlled Experiment", he starred with Carroll O'Connor and Grace Lee Whitney.
-In The Starlost episode "The Goddess Calabra", he guest-starred with John Colicos.
+He also guest-featured on such TV series as Naked City, The Untouchables, The Twilight Zone, Wagon Train, The Defenders, The Invaders, The Starlost, and The Saint, episode: The Reluctant Revolution (season 5, episode 4).
+In The Outer Limits episode "Controlled Experiment", he featured with Carroll O'Connor and Grace Lee Whitney.
+In The Starlost episode "The Goddess Calabra", he guest-featured with John Colicos.
 In The Alfred Hitchcock Hour ‘A Tangled Web’ with Robert Redford & Zohra Lampert.

-In his later years, Morse guest-starred in a number of Canadian-produced series, including La Femme Nikita and Kung Fu: The Legend Continues, as well as such British series as Doctors, Waking the Dead, and Space Island One.
+In his later years, Morse guest-featured in a number of Canadian-produced series, including La Femme Nikita and Kung Fu: The Legend Continues, as well as such British series as Doctors, Waking the Dead, and Space Island One.